cosmos/cosmos-sdk/docs/spec/supply/01_concepts.md

 object capabilities to perform certain actions.
-Permissions need to be registered upon the creation of the supply `Keeper` so that every time a `ModuleAccount` calls the allowed functions, the `Keeper` can lookup the permissions to that specific account and perform or not the action.
+Permissions need to be registered upon the creation of the supply `Keeper` so that every time a `ModuleAccount` calls the allowed functions, the `Keeper` can lookup the permission to that specific account and perform or not the action.

 The available permissions are:

-- `Minter`: allows for a module to mint a specific amount of coins.
+- `Basic`: is allowed to only transfer its coins to other accounts.
-- `Burner`: allows for a module to burn a specific amount of coins.
+- `Minter`: allows for a module to mint a specific amount of coins as well as perform the `Basic` permissioned actions.
-- `Staking`: allows for a module to delegate and undelegate a specific amount of coins.
+- `Burner`: allows for a module to burn a specific amount of coins as well as perform the `Basic` permissioned actions.